Composition for Pufferfish Privacy: Experiments

 \subsection{Results: Capture24 Dataset}

-Table~\ref{tab:pos-acc-human-activity} and Table~\ref{tab:hit-rate-ndcg-human-activity} show the utility of \ourmech for various privacy parameters and metrics for the Capture24 dataset.
-Again, in all the tested setups, \ourmech outperformed or showed on-par utility compared to the baselines.
+Figure ~\ref{fig:capture} shows the utility of \ourmech for various privacy parameters and metrics for the Capture24 dataset.
+Again, in all the tested setups, \ourmech outperformed or showed on-par utility compared to the baselines (MQM; \ourmech also outperformed group DP, which is omitted).
 Note that this dataset only has 11 activities, so 9--10\% accuracy is almost random guessing.